- Our website

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services (see below for details).

 We aim to ensure that any new documents we publish meet accessibility standards.

 Issues with navigation

-There’s no way to skip the repeated content in the page header (for example, a ‘skip to main content’ option).
+On some pages, there is no way to skip the repeated content in the page header (for example, a ‘skip to main content’ option).
 This doesn’t meet WCAG 2.1 success criterion 2.4.1 (bypass blocks).
-We aim to ensure that this link is present throughout the site by September 2020.
+We aim to ensure that this link is present throughout the site by September 2021.

 Accessibility of our other websites and online services